shawenyao/R/main/marine/README.md

-# Visualization of the Marine Data: A Shiny App
+# Visualization of Marine Data: A Shiny App

+## Summary
+A Shiny app for visualization of Marine data, where the users can:
+* find ship by vessel type (e.g., passenger, fishing, etc.)
+* track the ship's coordinates over time
+* see the farthest distance a ship has sailed between two consecutive records

 ## Folder Scructure
 * data_prep.R: convert raw data into Shiny-friendly format